N/A

 GMAT Focus Above the Average (Above 655)

-A GMAT Focus score above the average range helps strengthen your academic profile and reduces concerns about classroom readiness.
+A GMAT score above the official benchmark can strengthen your academic profile and may reduce concerns about classroom readiness.

 This score can help by: